Shares

 Growthpoint, 2019: announced it was expanding its $15 million Share Purchase Plan to accept all $23 million in applications.
 The $15,000 offer was priced at $3.97 against a market price of around $4.36 when it issued.
 Growthpoint also adopted the new model for disclosing participation rates in the SPP with these words: “The SPP offer was sent to 3,958 eligible securityholders and 1,672 applications were received, providing a take-up rate of 42.24% and an average application of $14,086.”

-HMC Capital (HMC), 2024: the biggest shareholder in Sigma and emerging activist investor completed a $100m placement at $6.50 and will follow up with a $30 million SPP.
+HMC Capital (HMC), 2024: the biggest shareholder in Sigma before the Chemist Warehouse reverse takeover and emerging activist investor completed a $100m placement at $6.50 and followed up with a $30 million SPP.
 Announcement failed to mention the previous close was $7.41 so that's a hefty 12.3% discount.
-Goldmans and UBS shared the easy fees.
 Ended up attracting $58.3m in applications and accepted the lot.

 Insurance Australia Group (IAG), 2020: a $650 million placement at $5.50 followed by a $100 million SPP which was uncapped when $125.9 million came through the door and was priced at $4.97 based on a 2% discount to the closing VWAP of $5.07.